The Bar’s Trojan Horse

-Is the Oregon State Bar using an ethics complaint as a pretext to protect themselves?
+Is the Oregon State Bar using an ethics complaint as a pretext to protect itself?

 Yesterday’s Oregonian article about the recent dismissal of a criminal charge against attorney Derek Ashton (related to the Terry Bean sex abuse case) contained this nugget: The Oregon State Bar intends to root around Ashton’s dismissed criminal case file on the pretext that the material therein would be relevant to the ethics inquiry they opened against him.